Investigation: Lead in some Canadian water worse than Flint

 Canadian officials where levels were high said they were aware that lead pipes can contaminate drinking water and that they were working to replace aging infrastructure.

-The media consortium filed more than 700 Freedom of Information requests and took hundreds of samples in people's homes to collect more than 79,000 water test results.
+The media consortium filed more than 700 Freedom of Information requests and took hundreds of samples in people's homes to assemble 79,000 water test results.
 But the findings are neither comprehensive nor an indication of overall drinking water quality in Canada.
 That doesn't exist.

 "Because there is no federal oversight, everybody does what they want," said engineering professor Michèle Prévost, who quit working on a government study of school drinking water in frustration over the lack of lead testing.
 "Most provinces ignore this very serious problem."

-The government's approach to limiting lead in drinking water in Canada is starkly different from the U.S., where the Environmental Protection Agency sets legal standards under the federal Safe Drinking Water Act, and every person is supposed to receive an annual Consumer Confidence Report from their water provider by July 1 detailing lead test results.
+The government's approach to limiting lead in drinking water in Canada is starkly different from the U.S., where under federal law every person is supposed to receive an annual report from their water provider detailing lead test results.

-There's no similar, routine testing or notice in Canada, with the exception of the 14 million-person province of Ontario, bordering the U.S. and the Great Lakes, which post results online.
+There's no similar, routine testing or notice in Canada, with the exception of Ontario, which post results online.

-In the U.S., however, even public water quality reports weren't enough to prevent the Flint, Michigan, drinking water crisis, brought on by a 2014 decision to temporarily pull water from a river as a cost saver while installing new pipelines.
-Some doctors raised concerns in Flint after noticing elevated lead levels in children's blood tests.
-Flint's water problems went well beyond lead: Excessive microbes turned the water reddish brown and led to a Legionnaires' disease outbreak that caused at least 12 deaths and sickened more than 90 people.
+In the U.S. however, even public water quality reports weren't enough to prevent the Flint, Michigan, drinking water crisis, brought on by a 2014 decision to temporarily pull water from a river as a cost saver.
+But Flint's water problems went well beyond lead: excessive microbes led to a Legionnaires' disease outbreak that caused at least 12 deaths and sickened more than 90 people.

 Virginia Tech professor Marc Edwards, whose study of the Flint water system helped reveal the dangerous lead levels, reviewed the Canadian media consortium's findings.

-In Canada, where lawsuits are less frequent and provinces — not the federal government — set water safety rules, the main source of lead in drinking water is antiquated pipes.
+In Canada, where provinces — not the federal government — set water safety rules, the main source of lead in drinking water is antiquated pipes.
 At one government hearing, an expert estimated some 500,000 lead service lines are still delivering water to people in the country.

-Some cities, like Montreal, are already working to replace them, tearing up streets and sidewalks with massive and expensive construction.
-But homeowners are almost always responsible for paying the cost of replacing the section of pipe between their property lines to their homes, a cost that can range from about $3,000 to $15,000, according to provincial studies.
+Many cities are starting to replace them.

-Several other short-term solutions include having suppliers add anti-corrosives or altering water chemistry so it's less likely to leach lead from the insides of pipes as it heads for the tap.
-These are widely used and often mandatory in the U.S., but in Canada only the province of Ontario requires anti-corrosives in communities with older buildings and sewerage.
+Several short-term solutions include having suppliers add anti-corrosives or altering water chemistry so it's less likely to leach lead from the insides of pipes.

-Documents obtained under the Freedom of Information laws included a 2017 pilot study of tap water at 150 daycares in the picturesque, lake-laden province of Alberta.
-It showed 18 had lead levels in drinking water at or above 5 ppb, which the researchers considered risky for the infants and toddlers.
+A 2017 study of tap water at 150 daycares in Alberta showed 18 had lead levels in drinking water at or above 5 ppb, which the researchers considered risky for the infants and toddlers.
 The highest was 35.5 ppb.

-Canada is one of the only developed countries in the world that does not have a nationwide drinking water standard.
-Even countries that struggle to provide safe drinking water have established acceptable lead levels: India's is 10 ppb, Mexico and Egypt's are 5 ppb, according to those country's government websites.

-Joe Cotruvo, a D.C.-based environmental and public health consultant active in the World Health Organization's work on drinking water guidelines, hadn't realized that some provinces in Canada don't routinely test tap water for lead.